LizChe/organism-java-improved-sequences-augmented/README.md

 * [A Hands-on Session with JShell](https://blog.overops.com/java-9-early-access-a-hands-on-session-with-jshell-the-java-repl)

 ## __Snug as a bug in a ~~rug~~ mug__
 _P.S.
-This idiom means to be warm, cozy and comfortable_
+"Snug as a bug in a rug" idiom means to be warm, cozy and comfortable_

 This chapter has aims to get you comfortable with Java 9, 10, 11 features.
 All the code is provided in `com/codecool/organismjava` directory.